 Blessed by the late artist’s estate (his sisters Lisane Basquiat and Jeanine Heriveaux serve as producers and curators), “Jean-Michel Basquiat: King Pleasure” brings over 200 pieces—a mix of paintings and drawings alongside ephemera and artifacts—to the Grand in Downtown L.A.

-“King Pleasure” debuted in New York last April, and our friends at Time Out New York (whose photos you see at the top of this story) called it the closest thing to getting inside the artist’s head and deemed it the city’s third-best exhibition of the year.
+“King Pleasure” debuted in New York last April, and our friends at Time Out New York called it the closest thing to getting inside the artist’s head and deemed it the city’s third-best exhibition of the year.
+We’d wholeheartedly agree with that recommendation.

-Tickets for its L.A. run go on sale March 1 at noon (presale is already open to newsletter subscribers and Citi cardholders).
-Timed tickets cost $32 during the week and $35 on weekends; a $65 VIP ticket lets you visit any time of day.
-It’s worth noting that the exhibition will sit right up the street from the Broad, where you can see more than a dozen Basquiat works for free.
+The only downside is the pricing: Timed tickets cost $32 during the week and $35 on weekends; a $65 VIP ticket lets you visit any time of day.
+We do think it’s worth the price if you’re a Basquiat fan or contemporary art fan (in which case, we’ll also mention that the show sits right up the street from the Broad, where you can see about a dozen Basquiat works for free).